rickyringler/RequestPaginatedAPI/README.md

 # RequestPaginatedAPI
-Package to request data from a paginated API and export into a Pandas dataframe and local CSV file.
+Python package to request data from a paginated API and export into a Pandas dataframe and local CSV file.

 args:
 url,